-In fact, 20% of all on-the-job fatalities and 1 in 10 nonfatal workplace injuries and illnesses in the U.S. happened to construction workers in 2010.
-Construction ranks third for all injury-caused deaths following closely behind mining and agriculture.
-According to OSHA, for every 100,000 workers, 15 die due to injury at the workplace.
+In fact, 20 percent of all on-the-job fatalities and one in 10 nonfatal workplace injuries and illnesses in the U.S. happened to construction workers in 2010.
+Construction ranks third for all injury-caused deaths, following closely behind mining and agriculture.
+According to the Occupational Safety and Health Administration (OSHA), for every 100,000 workers, 15 die due to injury in the workplace.

-Falls from heights, defective/inadequate equipment, forklift injuries, exposed power lines, mobile construction accidents, and toxic materials like solvents are just some of the many hazards that contributed to the more than 1,500 deaths, and nearly 400,000 injuries to construction workers that year.
+Falls from heights, defective/inadequate equipment, forklift injuries, exposed power lines, mobile construction accidents and toxic materials like solvents are just some of the many hazards that contributed to the more than 1,500 deaths and nearly 400,000 injuries to construction workers in 2010.

-Types of construction related accidents we often represent at Raphaelson & Levine include: carpenters/iron worker accidents, construction elevator accidents, hand injuries, crane accidents, cutting/electric saw accidents, electrical accidents, faulty safety equipment, foot/ankle fractures, forklift accidents, hit by falling objects, ladder accidents, nail gun accidents, repetitive strain injuries, scaffolding accidents, steamfitter accidents & weather-related accidents.
+Types of construction- related accidents we often represent at Raphaelson & Levine include carpenter/iron worker accidents, construction elevator accidents, hand injuries, crane accidents, cutting/electric saw accidents, electrical accidents, faulty safety equipment, foot/ankle fractures, forklift accidents, hit by falling objects, ladder accidents, nail gun accidents, repetitive strain injuries, scaffolding accidents, steamfitter accidents and weather-related accidents.

-Can you, as a construction employee, prevent physical harm to yourself and your coworkers?
-New York law firms have been taking on case after case where the unfortunate occurrence of construction injury and even death take place due to lack of safety precautions — and these injuries are far too common and frequent an occurrence.
+Can you, as a construction employee, prevent physical harm to yourself and your co-workers?
+New York law firms have been taking on case after case of construction injury and death due to lack of safety precautions — and these injuries are far too common and frequent.
 There is something you can do, and it is officially referred to as "Stop Work Authority."
-A brief explanation follows.
+Read a brief explanation.

 Hiring An Attorney Might Be Your Only Option

-In times of crisis like these, the only recourse a worker, or a family member, might have to get the compensation he or she deserves is to hire a top New York construction accident attorney.
-While it is also true that laws in New York State prohibit employees from suing their employers for on-the-job accidents, contractors, architects, manufacturers and property owners may be held liable for injuries or wrongful deaths that take place at the construction site.
+In times of crisis like these, the only recourse a worker or a family member might have to get the compensation he or she deserves is to hire a top New York construction accident attorney.
+While it is also true that laws in New York state prohibit employees from suing their employers for on-the-job accidents, contractors, architects, manufacturers and property owners may be held liable for injuries or wrongful deaths that take place at a construction site.

 If you work on a construction site and have experienced a work-related personal injury, you may be asking yourself, "Is it necessary to contact a lawyer?
 Or should I just try to recover and return to work?"
 As much as you may want to "play the tough guy," so to speak, you may be eligible for multiple types of compensation under workers' compensation and personal injury laws.

 The time to contact an attorney is as soon as possible after you are injured.
-They can help you with the preliminary steps of being evaluated for your injuries and compensated properly.
-Not only may you be eligible for workers' compensation, you can also file suit to recoup medical expenses and other damages.
+An attorney can help you with the preliminary steps of being evaluated for your injuries and compensated properly.
+Not only may you be eligible for workers' compensation, but you may also be able to file suit to recoup medical expenses and other damages.

 Do I Have A Case?

 Even if you are unsure whether you have a real case, you should get a basic consultation from a law firm.
-They can help you determine if you indeed could file a lawsuit with your employer.
-Attorneys' understanding of personal injury law makes them ideally equipped to help you determine what your legal recourse may be.
-They may be aware of more angles that you can take than you may be aware of.
+An attorney can help you determine if you indeed can file a lawsuit.
+Attorneys' understanding of personal injury and labor law — and how the laws apply to unions — makes them ideally equipped to help you determine what your legal recourse may be.

 Getting Better Settlements